ddev/ddev/docs/content/users/install/performance.md

     On macOS and Linux (including WSL2) the default `.ddev/mutagen/mutagen.yml` chooses the `posix-raw` type of symlink handling.
 (See [mutagen docs](https://mutagen.io/documentation/synchronization/symbolic-links)).
 This basically means any symlink created will try to sync, regardless of whether it’s valid in the other environment.
 Mutagen, however, does not support `posix-raw` on traditional Windows, so DDEV uses the `portable` symlink mode.
 The result is that on Windows, using Mutagen, symlinks must be strictly limited to relative links that are inside the Mutagen section of the project.
     * **It’s a filesystem feature.
 Make backups!**<br>
     If we’ve learned anything from computer file-storage adventures, it’s that backups are always a good idea!
+    * **`node_modules` on non-NodeJS projects can cause problems**<br>
+    When using npm, yarn, etc to compile front-end themes on a system that only uses the rendered output from these tools, e.g. Drupal themes, including the `node_modules` directory to be included can cause major performance problems.
+The recommendation is to exclude the `node_modules` directory by adding it to the sync:defaults:ignore:paths list in mutagen.yml; see below for details.

     ### Syncing After `git checkout`